NDHSRK/AutomaticThresholding/README.md

 ## Automatic thresholding

-At both the Southern California Regional and the world Championship it was both time-consuming and stressful to analyze images with stand-alone tools to figure out which inRange() arguments to change and by how much.
+At both the Southern California Regional and the world Championship it was time-consuming and stressful to analyze images with stand-alone tools to figure out which inRange() arguments to change and by how much.

 The AutomaticThresholding project is based on